HalloranR/gcn/README.md

-This is a forked repository for the second semester of research.
+This is a forked repository for the first semester of research.
 None of this code is mine and for more information look to the research repository.

 # Graph Convolutional Networks